Next Intake 2018

 Students gain the expertise and knowledge necessary to effectively facilitate case management in both private and government roles within the community services industry, assess and analyse client needs, communicate effectively with clients and staff, and support client self-management.

-The Diploma is designed to support learners who have additional time requirements, and delivered via a blended learning approach.
+The Diploma in Community Services is designed to support learners who have additional time requirements, and delivered via a blended learning approach.
 Classroom training is limited to one day per fortnight and involves lectures, observation, role-play and discussion.
 There is also an online component equivalent to one day per fortnight.
 In addition students should allow 4-6 hours per week of self directed study to complete research, readings, assessments, field trips and practice.

 Students also undertake 100 hours of work/field placement in an approved organisation, in order to integrate the skills and knowledge developed throughout classroom-facilitated sessions.
 For individuals already working within the sector or with appropriate experience, RPL and gap training can be provided.